Krishneshvar/academic-analyzer/README.md

 ```

 <u> Step 3: </u>
-> Run the web server.
+> Move to the server app directory and run the web server.
 ```bash
 node index.js
 ```

 <u> Step 4: </u>
-> Run the client application.
+> Move to the client app directory and run the client application.
 ```bash
 cd ../client
 npm run dev